freeCodeCamp/freeCodeCamp/client/src/pages/learn/2022/responsive-web-design/learn-intermediate-css-by-building-a-picasso-painting/index.md

 ---
+title: >-
-title: Introduction to the Learn Intermediate CSS by Building a Picasso Painting Project
+  Introduction to the Learn Intermediate CSS by Building a Picasso Painting Project
 block: learn-intermediate-css-by-building-a-picasso-painting
-superBlock: Responsive Web Design
+superBlock: responsive-web-design
 ---

 ## Introduction to the Learn Intermediate CSS by Building a Picasso Painting Project